cran/pressuRe/README.md

 # pressuRe
 Tools for processing biomechanical pressure data in R

-To install the current geomorph R-package from CRAN:
+To install the current pressuRe R-package from CRAN:

 install.packages("pressuRe")